San Diego mayoral race set for runoff as a Democrat steps aside

 Fletcher was a Republican until switching parties after finishing third in his 2012 bid for mayor.

 Alvarez, whose platform most resembles Filner‘s, was elected to the city council in 2010 by largely working-class and Hispanic neighborhoods, including Barrio Logan, where he grew up.
-He has established a track record of fighting for those communities, often finding himself at odds with downtown interests.
+He has established a track record of fighting for those communities, often finding himself at odds with the downtown establishment.

 Support from San Diego’s Latino neighborhoods, long ignored by the city’s mainstream politicians, was seen as key in elevating Filner, a progressive Democrat who served 20 years in congress, to the office of mayor last year.